JonathanLogan/gonacl/README.md

 It does NOT do any key management.

-Strings are first padded to a multiple of 500 bytes and then encrypted.
+Strings are first padded to 500 bytes and then encrypted.
 Output is always base58, wrapped at 48 characters.